 4. Shut off notifications for social media apps

 This one is a gamechanger and goes hand in hand with what I mentioned above.
 You will constantly open these apps and get suckered into them when you see notifications pop up.
 Just carve out some time during the day when you check whatever comments, messages, and tags people have left you.
-Trust me – these things can wait and do not have to be answered in the very second they are posted.
+Trust me – these things can wait and do not have to be answered the very second they are posted.

-5. Don’t take your followers engagement on your account personally
+5. Don’t take your followers’ engagement on your account personally

-I know a lot of people take it very personally that some of their followers never engage with their content despite watching every single story.
+A lot of people take it very personally that some of their followers never engage with their content despite watching every single story.
 Personally, I think these are silly first-world problems and we should not waste any time on what other people do or do not do.
 I made it my own principle to NEVER check who views my story and/or who likes my stuff.
 Yes, of course, I have an idea of who is very supportive and who seems to be more of a hater.
 But life is too short to worry about why people are the way they are and I can find a better use for my time.

 If you have any more tips, drop them in the comments and talking about social media, give me a follow on Instagram if you like.